MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Automata.md

 > The Septon modron pipes up.
 "That seems reasonable, defendants, what do you offer as explanation?

 The party claimed that they couldn't possibly have been there because they were golfing with the dead three, among other statements, that eventually won them the case.
+## Beltha
+As you left court, you saw a gith woman bearing a distinctive cog tattoo - [[Beltha]].
+You chased her to her hideout, where you fought her.
+She managed to escape.
+It was also here that [[Bawk]] was implanted by a Slaad Tadpole, later to burst from his chest, becoming [[Sal the Slaad]].
+You continued your search for [[Beltha]], getting into a fight with her associates, before getting her location.
+You managed to cut a deal with her, she would help you reach the gate, and she would keep [[Turn of Fortunes Wheel/Public/Notable Items/The Concord Express Logbook|The Logbook]].

+After getting to the gate, [[Bawk]] getting [[Augh'er]] arrested, you returned to [[Beltha]].
+She let you look through [[Turn of Fortunes Wheel/Public/Notable Items/The Concord Express Logbook|The Logbook]] and take notes from it, and she told you of how she had stolen it as evidence against a member of the Council of Order's corruption.
+This member's name was [[Isthil]], and they regularly made trips on the Concord Express (the train that takes passengers through the gate to Mechanus) and return the same day.
+She discovered, through the logbook, that he would always travel with a person called [[Cornelus]], a member of the [[Doomguard]].

+[[Beltha]] had also been stealing shipments from the [[Doomguard]] that had been coming into Automata, evidenced by the crates in her safehouse. [[Turn of Fortunes Wheel/Public/Notable Items/The Concord Express Logbook|The Logbook]] contained other useful information, which you can read about in it's entry.